alexandrunita/O365MessageTrace/README.md

 Before running the script, you need to be connected to Exchange Online Powershell:
 [Exchange Online Powershell Module](https://learn.microsoft.com/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps)

-This script was built and tested on Windows 11 with the following versions of Powershell:
+This script was built and tested on Windows 11, with the following versions of Powershell and ExchangeOnline Module:
 ```
 > $PSVersionTable
 Name                           Value